Rutgers-ZRG/EosNet/README.md

 - Define a customized dataset at `root_dir` to store the structure-property relations of interest.

-Then, in directory `FpGNN`, you can train a GNN model for your customized dataset by:
+Then, in directory `EOSNet`, you can train a GNN model for your customized dataset by:

 ```bash
 python3 train.py root_dir